joel-mire/social-story-frames/README.md

 # Social Story Frames
 SocialStoryFrames is a formalism for distilling contextually plausible inferences about reader response to storytelling in online communities.

-This repo contains code and data for replicating the SocialStoryFrames paper: {{LINK}}.
+This repo contains code and data for replicating the SocialStoryFrames paper: https://arxiv.org/abs/2512.15925.

 ##### Key Components
 * SSF-Taxonomy: A two-tier taxonomy of 10 dimensions of reader response, grounded in narrative theory, linguistic pragmatics, and psychology.